Cocaine Addiction

 One of the most startling and dangerous effects of cocaine addiction is the presence of fentanyl in the drug, usually unbeknownst to the user.

-According to the National Center for Health Statistics, the rate of deaths involving both cocaine and opioids accelerated faster from 2009 to 2019 than the rate of cocaine-only overdose deaths.
+The National Center for Health Statistics also reports that the rate of deaths involving both cocaine and opioids accelerated faster from 2009 to 2019 than the rate of cocaine-only overdose deaths.

 More than three-fourths of the cocaine overdose deaths involved opioids in 2019; this proportion was higher in the Northeast region (83%) and lower in the West region (63%).